rchillyard/Majabigwaduce/README.md

 There are several examples provided (in the examples directory):

 * CountWords: a simple example which counts the words in documents and can provide a total word count of all documents.
-* WebCralwer: a more complex version of the same sort of thing.
+* WebCrawler: a more complex version of the same sort of thing.

 CountWords
 ----------